Nexis-Network/homepage/content/docs/guides/read-replica-guide.md

 }'
 ```

-For information about obtaining the required `project_id` and `branch_id` parameters, refer to [Create an endpoint](https://api-docs.neon.tech/reference/createprojectendpoint), in the _Exzo Network API reference_.
+For information about obtaining the required `project_id` and `branch_id` parameters, refer to [Create an endpoint](https://api-docs.neon.tech/reference/createprojectendpoint), in the _Nexis Network API reference_.

 ### Delete a read replica with the API

-The following Exzo Network API method deletes the specified compute endpoint.
+The following Nexis Network API method deletes the specified compute endpoint.
 Compute endpoints are identified by their `branch_id` and `endpoint_id`, regardless of whether they are read-write or read-only.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/deleteprojectendpoint).
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/deleteprojectendpoint).

 ```text
 DELETE /projects/{project_id}/endpoints/{endpoint_id}